Department and Program Curriculum Review

 - A response to each of the numbered questions posed in the sections below

-- A copy of the current syllabus for each course in the department or program curriculum, preferably as double-sided copies
+- A Word document or PDF of the current syllabus for each course in the department or program curriculum, compiled in a single zipped folder.
+Syllabi should be sent via email to firstname.lastname@example.org.

 The department or program review should look at the curriculum as a whole, giving particular attention to changes that have occurred since the previous review and to any questions raised at the conclusion of the last curricular review.
 These might include changes in the discipline or field (whether in content, orientation, pedagogy, or methodology); new ideas about ways of educating both majors and non-majors; shifts in department faculty; and differing patterns of student interest and enrollment.
 In this discussion, the department or program is invited to explain the extent to which curricular changes have been influenced by information from assessment, disciplinary guidelines, licensure requirements, or external consultation.